MichelleGlauser/BookFairy/CLI.md

 # BookFairy Standalone CLI

-Fetch SFPL availability candidate and Goodreads rating for a list of books, without running Django.
+Fetch SFPL availability candidate and Goodreads rating for a list of books, separate from the web app

 ## Requirements